edgeimpulse/expert-projects/readme/featured-machine-learning-projects/surgery-inventory-synthetic-data.md

 ![Create stage, photo Eivind Holt](../../.gitbook/assets/surgery-inventory-synthetic-data/omniverse_stage.png)

 If you have a hefty heat producing GPU next to you, you might prefer to reduce the FPS limit in the viewports of Code.
 It may default to 120 FPS, generating a lot of heat when the viewport is in the highest quality rendering modes.
 Set "UI FPS Limit" and "Present thread FPS Limit" to 60.
-This setting unfortunately does not persist between sessions, so we have to repeat this everytime projects open.
+This setting unfortunately does not persist between sessions, so we have to repeat this every time projects open.

 ![FPS Limit](../../.gitbook/assets/surgery-inventory-synthetic-data/Code-fps-limit.png)